Touched By Dispossession

 This article in our series on the four claims highlights Claim #2: Dispossession is hard work.
 It comes from Isabelle D. Tupas, an undergrad at KPU and practicum student volunteering at the Nikkei National Museum & Cultural Centre.
 Claim #2 states that the...

-The Journey of a Piece of Furniture, a Piece of Family History
+Landscapes of Injustice Claim Series #11 The Journey of a Piece of Furniture, a Piece of Family History

 Listen to this story on CBC Radio North By Northwest with Sheryl MacKay December 12, 2020 The Journey of a Piece of Furniture, a Piece of Family History Michael Abe Prologue In 1991, my Auntie Katy (Kaoru nee Toyota) and Uncle Kumy (Kumeo) Yoshida came from London...